dgkf/parttime/README.md

     parttimes = as.parttime(dates),
     imputed_times = impute_time_min(parttimes)
   )
+## Warning in warn_repr_data_loss(x, includes = "week", excludes = "weekday"):   Date strings including week and excluding weekday can not be fully
+## represented.
+To avoid loss of datetime resolution, such partial dates
+## are best represented as timespans.
+See `?timespan`.
 ## # A tibble: 15 × 3
 ##    dates               parttimes                    imputed_times
 ##    <chr>               <pttm>                       <pttm>